-Northern State University offers information about and assistance for a wide variety of tests.
+Northern State University offers information about and assistance with a wide variety of tests.

 The ACT, CLEP, LSAT, MAT, ACCUPLACER, Praxis and TOEFL iBT exams are administered on campus.
 Students also may obtain information on the GRE, GMAT exams, MCAT, and GED records.